-- Acquisition: Comprehensively collect as much clinical, patient-generated, and claims data as possible by identifying all possible sources (e.g. hospital, provider, and allied health professional EMRs, claims files, patient monitoring devices and wearables); prioritising the sources and potentially incentivising them to submit data; using a robust integration engine to cost-effectively and efficiently connect to the identified sources.
+- Acquisition: Comprehensively collect as much clinical, patient-generated, and claims data as possible by identifying all possible sources (e.g. hospital, provider, and allied health professional EMRs, claims files, patient monitoring devices and wearables); prioritizing the sources and potentially incentivizing them to submit data; using a robust integration engine to cost-effectively and efficiently connect to the identified sources.

 - Access: Create an easy-to-use platform with accurate, up-to-date data to get a comprehensive, longitudinal medical record into the hands of members, thereby attracting and retaining more members.

 One of the most complex and critical aspects of population health management is developing an IT infrastructure that enables payers and providers to access and share the clinical information they need.
 Sharing information across care teams is the key to streamlining and automating clinical and financial processes, as well as providing patients with easy-to-use, timely and accurate information.